viant/endly/README.md

 Endly uses a generic workflow system to automate development and testing processes.
 Each process defines a sequence of task and actions.
 While a task act like a grouping element, an action does the actual job.
-Imagine a regression test task; it may involve many small activities like sending HTTP request and checking response, validating database state, validating log records produced by the application, etc.
+For instance a regression test task; it may involve many small activities like sending HTTP request and checking response, validating database state, validating log records produced by the application, etc.